Chinese orchestra: Pipa

-Zhongruan (中阮)
+Zhongruan

 The zhongruan plays the role of the tenor in this section.
 Its four strings are tuned to G2-D3-G3-D4.
 The instrument can be played using a plectrum similar to a guitar pick, as with the liuqin, or using a set of 2 to 5 acrylic fingernails.
 Mainstream ruan players use plectrums, though there are some schools which teach the fingernail technique, similar to that of the pipa.
 Pipa players who play ruan as a second instrument also use fingernails.
 Plectrums produce a louder and clearer tone, which makes them suitable for orchestral use.
 Fingernails allow performance of polyphonic solo music, however this advantage is not useful in orchestras, where the zhongruan mainly plays the accompaniment.
 It possesses a very mellow tone.

-Daruan (大阮)
+Daruan

 The daruan is the bass lute.
 A larger version of the zhongruan with strings tuned to a perfect fourth lower: D2-A2-D3-A3.
 Soloists generally use the D-A-D-A tuning, as it allows easy performance of diatonic chords.
 Some orchestral players tune to C-G-D-A, which is the same as cello tuning.
 The advantage of using C-G-D-A in orchestras is so that the daruan can easily double the cello part.

 Other members of the ruan family are gaoyinruan (soprano, tuning G3-D4-G4-D5); xiaoruan (alto, tuning D3-A3-D4-A4) and diyinruan (contrabass, tuning G1-D2-G2-D3).

-Sanxian (三弦)
+Sanxian

 The sanxian is the only plucked string instrument without frets.
 As can be inferred from the name (san, lit. three; xian, lit. string), it has three strings.
 The sanxian family of instruments is very large, with different variants used in different tribes in China.
 The orchestra often uses dasanxian (da, lit. large) has a soundbox covered on both sides with python skin.
 Its sound is forceful, penetrating and articulated; in fact, a single sanxian can be clearly heard even in a 70-member orchestra.

 It has a strong folk flavour, which often puts it in the limelight when in usage with other instruments.
 For this reason too, it is not suitable for playing accompaniment, as it tends to overshadow the sound of the melody instruments.
 It is more frequently used in plucked string ensembles and solos.
 Even when used in the orchestra, it is also attributed with the main melody.
 However, since the orchestral usage of the sanxian is lower as compared to the other instruments, sanxian players also take up a second instrument, which is usually the zhongruan.

 Sometimes yueqin are also included in this section.

-Guzheng (古箏)
+Guzheng

 The guzheng is a Chinese plucked zither.
 Generally, it has 18 or more strings and movable bridges.
 Performers use picks to play this instrument and they are known as "daimao".
 Performers can play guzheng with both hands with different skills.
 There are usually a few guzheng members in a Chinese Orchestra, but it can also be played as a solo instrument.
 It emerged from the Warring period and became more popular since the Qin dynasty.